polywrap/safe-core-wrap/wraps/account-abstraction-kit/README.md

 ## Run!

-With your client successfully configured, you can now run any function on the UniV3 wrap with ease.
+With your client successfully configured, you can now run any function on the Account Abstraction Wrap with ease.
-See the examples below, or [take a look at the Safe AA wrap tests](https://github.com/cbrzn/account-abstraction-wrapper/tree/main/wraps/account-abstraction/src/__tests__) for invocation examples.
+See the examples below, or [take a look at the Safe AA wrap tests](https://github.com/polywrap/safe-core-wrap/tree/main/wraps/account-abstraction-kit/tests) for invocation examples.

 ## Examples